Houston Catastrophic Injury Lawyers

 • Loss of enjoyment

-How Can I Prove My Case?
+How Can I Prove My Catastrophic Injury Case?

-In most injury accident cases, there is a question of who was at fault, and there is the legal concept of “negligence,” meaning an accident could have been prevented if a person had acted with a standard duty of care.
+In most catastrophic injury cases, there is a question of who was at fault, and there is the legal concept of “negligence,” meaning an accident could have been prevented if a person had acted with a standard duty of care.
 For instance, a person should not text and drive, as it can cause an accident and harm another driver.
 There are many other examples, but all involve one party breaching their duty of care to not harm another person.

 • Medical diagnoses and bills